godot-sdk-integrations/godot-admob/docs/README.md

 - BOTTOM-LEFT
 - BOTTOM-RIGHT
 - CENTER

+_Note: Use `LoadAdRequest`'s `set_anchor_to_safe_area` method to position banner ads within the device’s safe area, leaving space at the top or bottom to avoid UI elements such as notches, rounded corners, and home indicator bars.
+When set to `false`, the banner will be anchored directly to the top or bottom edge of the screen, ignoring safe area insets._

 ### <img src="https://raw.githubusercontent.com/godot-sdk-integrations/godot-admob/main/addon/icon.png" width="18"> Banner Size
 - The following methods return the size of a Banner ad: